 Litigation would involve taking your California lemon law claim through the public court system.
 Keep in mind, your tax dollars go towards funding this system.
 It exists to help you seek fair justice in situations like these.
 Our court system gives you rights and puts responsibilities on the defendants/wrong-doers.

-Choosing litigation means you’d need to hire a lemon law attorney to negotiate with the manufacturer for the buyback.
-The attorney will work to hold the automaker accountable for every single penny you had to spend for the defective car.
+Choosing lemon law litigation means you’d need to hire a lemon law attorney to negotiate with the manufacturer for the buyback.
+The attorney will work to hold the automaker accountable for every single penny you had to spend on the defective car.
 This includes (but is not limited to):

 - The cost of the vehicle